d-bl/GroundForge-help/docs/Reversed-engineering-of-patterns.md

 Matrix from pair diagram
 ------------------------

-The template below contains objects to assemble a matrix required for the parameters.
+The template below contains objects to define a matrix required for the parameters.
 Each object represents a stitch and the pairs used to make the stitch.

 Start with the simplifications and distortions as described under [Recognize patterns](#recognize-patterns).